amirbawab/AVR-cheat-sheet/README.md

 ### Fuse Bits
 #### Introduction
-Fuse bytes are composed of 8 fuse bits responsible for the behavior of the chip.
+In an AVR, fuse bytes are composed of 8 fuse bits responsible for the behavior of the chip.
 The bits are programmable and nonvolatile (the fuse bits programmed dont change their values the next time the chip is active).
+Writing 1 into a fuse bit sets it to unprogrammed and 0 sets it to programmed.

 To learn more about the types of fuse bytes and what each fuse bit does, refer to your AVR [datasheet](#datasheet) § 31.2.
-Fuse Bits
+Fuse Bits.

+#### Configure AVR clock
+An AVR clock speed detemines how many instructions are executed per second (Hz or cycles/second).

 ### Contributing
 * Edit README.md